tuliptreetech/emerson-ce/README.md

 This will install some scripts, the license key, and our Arduino IDE plugin.

 ## Load a sketch into Emerson
 In the ArduinoIDE, first, compile and export your sketch.
-From the file menu, select `Sketch` and then, `Export Compiled Binary`.
+From the file menu, select `Sketch` and then, `Export Compiled Binary`  (`Ctrl-Alt-S`).

 Then, bring up the command pallette (`Ctrl-Shift-P`) and select `Emerson: Load Sketch`.
 This will start the emerson server and start a session runninng your application.